Grand Challenges for Social Work: University efforts

 The University of California Berkeley Social Welfare has held sessions on health and mental health, the effect of new technology on social service delivery and outcomes, women and poverty, and issues around aging services and policy.

 On November 11, 2016, the University of Iowa, with the support of the National Association of Social Workers, held a day-long conference on the Grand Challenges.
 The aim of the conference was to bolster the leadership capacity of social work professionals and social justice advocates by detailing the issues and current efforts to address them, as well as initiating conversations around promising new approaches.

 In September 2016, the Brown School of Social Work at Washington University in St. Louis hosted a Grand Challenges Policy Conference in partnership with the AASWSW to specify steps toward positive policy action.
 Each of the 12 grand challenge networks have developed a set of policy recommendations.
 These recommendations are now being used to generate and inform policy and civic engagement at local, state, regional, and national levels.

 The University of Illinois Urbana-Champaign has published a paper that “describes the relevance of the GCSWI to professional education and suggests the collective-impact model as a heuristic for professional preparation to collaborate in grand challenge contexts.”

 The administrative offices of the Grand Challenges are at the University of Maryland School of Social Work which has also provided leadership to the grand challenges to End Homelessness, Stop Family Violence, and Build Financial Capability for All.
+The Grand Challenges Executive Committee has four sub-committees: Education, Governance, Policy and Programs, and Development.

+In 2022 The New York Community Trust funded a doctoral fellowship program which received nearly 100 applications from PHD and DSW students.
+The Grand Challenges for Social Work Fellowship program now funds 13 Fellows (one for each Grand Challenge) and 12 Honorable mention scholars whose work was selected for its ability to build on the work of Grand Challenge Networks and to advance the profession and strengthen society.

 Social workers in the United Kingdom are considering a similar effort as a way forward for the field of social work there.